omniedgeio/omniedge-frontend/markdowndocs/Docs/install/customize-supernode.md

 ---
-title: Install
+title: Customize Supernode Installation
-description: Install OmniEdge on Windows, macOS, iOS, Linux, Android and more.
+description: OmniEdge offers customize supernode, You can setup your own Supernode server to increase security and speed for your Private Network.
-route: Doc / Install
+route: Docs / Install / Customize Supernode
 index: 3
 thumbnail: /assets/OmniEdgeall0.5.png
 ---